-The Dexus governance arrangements apply to the Fund and the Responsible Entity operates under Dexus's governance framework.
+The Dexus governance arrangements apply to the Responsible Entity and the Fund.
 The Responsible Entity's directors and officers are subject to the Dexus governance practices and policies.

-The board of the Responsible Entity (AMPCFM Board) places great importance on the highest standards of governance, and believe that good corporate governance supports:
+The board of the Responsible Entity (RE Board) places great importance on the highest standards of governance, and believe that good corporate governance supports: